Connectome Smoothing via Low-rank Approximations: Discussion

 \section{Discussion}

-Motivated by the RDPG model, our methodology takes advantage of the low-rank structure of graphs by applying a low-rank approximation to the entry-wise MLE.
-We give a closed form for the asymptotic relative efficiency between the entry-wise MLE $\bar{A}$ and our estimator $\hat{P}$ in the case of a stochastic blockmodel, demonstrating that when the number of vertices $N$ is sufficiently large, low-rank methods provide a substantial improvement.
-In particular, for a stochastic blockmodel with fixed number of blocks $K$, block size proportion $\rho$, and number of graphs $M$, the low-rank estimator $\hat{P}$ has MSE which is on the order of $N$ times lower than the MSE for $\bar{A}$.
+Motivated by the RDPG model, via a low-rank approximation to the entry-wise MLE, our methodology takes advantage of low-rank structure of graphs.
+We give a closed form for the asymptotic relative efficiency between the entry-wise MLE $\bar{A}$ and its low-rank approximation $\mathrm{lowrank}_d(\bar{A})$ in the case of a SBM, showing theoretically that low-rank methods can provide substantial improvements.
+Our theoretical results are all shown for the large $N$ regime in terms of $\mathrm{lowrank}_d(\bar{A})$, however in practice we have observed that our proposed estimator $\hat{P}$ has even better performance, and asymptotically the difference between them will typically be small under dense low-rank models.
 Moreover, our estimator outperforms the entry-wise MLE in a cross validation analysis of the SWU4 brain graphs and in low- and full-rank simulation settings when $M$ is small.
 These results illustrate that $\hat{P}$ performs well even when the low-rank assumption is violated and that $\hat{P}$ is robust and can be applied in practice.

+The low-rank methods could also be applied for functional MRI studies by applying them to appropriate correlation matrices or other network estimates.
+We have performed preliminary explorations in that setting where $\hat{P}$ again performs well for estimating latent structure.
+Since static fMRI graphs likely have lower noise than structural connectomes, the estimator $\bar{A}$ generally performed well for estimating the population mean graph.

+As we have shown in Figure~\ref{fig:latent}, $\hat{P}$ is an excellent estimate of the low-rank latent structure of $P$.
+As other authors have noted~\cite{Udell2016-yj}, many random network models will enjoy strong low-rank structure in their mean graph which will be readily captured by $\hat{P}$.

-One of the key observations from our real data analysis was that the largest improvements using the low-rank method occurred when the number of graphs $M$ was small, and that it provided only minor improvements, or even slightly degraded performance, when $M$ was large.
-However, even in large scale studies the low-rank methods will be useful for estimating graph means for subpopulations, e.g.\ the population of females over 60 with some college education.
+For the human connectome data, the largest improvements using the low-rank method occurred when the number of graphs $M$ was small, while it provided only minor improvements, or even slightly degraded performance, when $M$ was large.
+However, even in large scale studies, low-rank methods will be useful for estimating graph means for subpopulations, e.g.\ the population of females over 60 with some college education.
 Using the element-wise sample mean for such small strata, which may have fewer than ten subjects, will frequently result in a degradation of performance.
-Similarly, \citet{durante2016nonparametric} proposed a Bayesian nonparametric approach for modeling the population distribution of network-valued data which reduces dimensionality via a mixture model and our methods could be easily adapted to those ideas.
+Similarly, \cite{durante2016nonparametric} proposed a Bayesian nonparametric approach for modeling the population distribution of network-valued data which reduces dimensionality via a mixture model and our methods could be easily adapted to those ideas.